U.S. House backs sweeping China competition bill as Olympics start | Politics

 The U.S. House of Representatives on Friday narrowly passed a multibillion-dollar bill https://www.reuters.com/business/us-house-leaders-set-unveil-chips-china-competition-bill-2022-01-25 aimed at increasing American competitiveness with China and boosting U.S. semiconductor manufacturing, despite Republican opposition.
 The Democratic-majority House backed the "America COMPETES Act of 2022" by 222-210, almost entirely along party lines.
 One Republican joined Democrats in voting for the measure and one Democrat voted no.

+"Every day we delay we fall farther behind and that increases our domestic national security risk," Commerce Secretary Gina Raimondo told a news conference.
+The vote took place hours after the opening ceremony https://www.reuters.com/lifestyle/sports/after-fraught-games-run-up-beijing-turns-opening-ceremony-2022-02-04 for the Beijing Winter Olympics, amid criticism in Congress of the International Olympic Committee for awarding the Games to China.
+Human rights groups have long criticized China's rights record, allegations China denies.

-The House bill includes $52 billion to subsidize semiconductor manufacturing and research of the key components used in autos and computers.
-It also has $45 billion over six years to ease supply chain problems that have exacerbated shortages.
+The House bill authorizes almost $300 billion for research and development, including $52 billion to subsidize semiconductor manufacturing and research into the key components used in autos and computers.
+It also has $45 billion over six years to ease supply-chain problems that have exacerbated shortages.
 It includes changes to U.S. trade rules intended to offset China's market-distorting trade practices, including by strengthening anti-dumping rules.

 The bill would authorize $8 billion in U.S. contributions to the Green Climate Fund, established by the Paris Agreement to combat climate change, to help developing countries cope.
 'MAKE AMERICA ...
 SELF-SUFFICIENT'